quicwg/base-drafts/draft-ietf-quic-transport.md

 it MAY send smaller datagrams.
 Sending padded datagrams ensures that the server is not overly constrained by the amplification restriction.

-Packet loss, e.g., of the server's Handshake packet, can cause a situation in which the server cannot send because of the anti-amplification limit and the client has no data to send.
-In order to prevent a handshake deadlock as a result of this situation, clients SHOULD send a packet upon a handshake timeout, as described in
+Packet loss, in particular loss of a Handshake packet from the server, can cause a situation in which the server cannot send when the client has no data to send and the anti-amplification limit is reached.
+In order to avoid this causing a handshake deadlock, clients SHOULD send a packet upon a handshake timeout, as described in {{QUIC-RECOVERY}}.
-{{QUIC-RECOVERY}}.
 If the client has no data to retransmit and does not have Handshake keys, it SHOULD send an Initial packet in a UDP datagram of at least 1200 bytes.
 If the client has Handshake keys, it SHOULD send a Handshake packet.

 A server might wish to validate the client address before starting the cryptographic handshake.
 QUIC uses a token in the Initial packet to provide address validation prior to completing the handshake.
-This token is delivered to the client during connection establishment with a Retry packet (see {{validate-retry}}) or in a previous connection using the NEW_TOKEN frame (see {{validate-future}}).
+This token is delivered to the client during connection establishment with a Retry packet (see
+{{validate-retry}}) or in a previous connection using the NEW_TOKEN frame (see
+{{validate-future}}).

 ### Address Validation using Retry Packets {#validate-retry}